OCA/purchase-workflow/purchase_location_by_line/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-Allows to define a specific destination location on each Purchase Order line.
+Allows to define a specific destination location, whose default value can be defined in the product or in the product category, on each Purchase Order line.

 When the PO is confirmed, it will generate one Incoming Shipment per combination of destination location and expected date indicated in the Purchase Order Lines.